 Tim Entwistle, Movetech UK’s Managing Director, is enthusiastic about the added value the new recruits will bring to the company.
 “We did have an instantaneous need for additional skilled hands to fulfil our existing order book,” he says.
 “Nevertheless just as important was the need to invest in the future or our planned growth could not occur.
 There is a strong aspiration by the company’s management team and employees to grow the business, and to do this we must build on existing strengths and expand our capabilities.”

-"Our recruitment drive has focused on finding high calibre, motivated people with the intelligence and aptitude to learn combined with a positive, 'can-do' attitude.
+“Our recruitment drive has focused on finding high caliber, motivated people with the intelligence and aptitude to learn combined with a positive, ‘can-do’ attitude.
 We take pride in the flexibility of our workforce, which is vital if we are to provide the high quality service we sell.
-Over the 55 years Movetech UK has been serving its customers needs the skills of the workforce have evolved, such that they now have highly versatile, competent and adaptable people capable of dealing with whatever opportunities and challenges they are presented with."
+Over the 55 years Movetech UK has been serving its customers needs the skills of the workforce have evolved, such that they now have highly versatile, competent and adaptable people capable of dealing with whatever opportunities and challenges they are presented with.”